 Sometimes Old Wive’s tales are true; chicken noodle soup is one example.
 It is something you should consume when you are not feeling well, but the trick is to use a broth that contains nourishing minerals, not MSG (monosodium glutamate).
 Sorry, the soup from the can is not going to cut it.

 I read about the benefits of “homemade chicken broth” a few years ago.
 It is loaded with essential minerals, like calcium and magnesium.
-This might be why it is tolerated well by pregnant women experiencing “morning sickness”.
+This is probably the reason why it is one of the only foods that women can tolerate if they are experiencing “morning sickness”.
 (Magnesium deficiency is one of the reasons women get morning sickness, but I will blog about that in a different post).

 I try to make bone broth once a week now.
-Not only is it nutritious, but it is also delicious and easy to make, especially if you own a slow cooker.
+Not only is it nutritious, but it is also delicious and easy to make, especially if you have a slow cooker.
 I like to make this “rotisserie style chicken” in the slow cooker for dinner, then I use the bones to make my broth.
-Instead of using Lawry’s Seasoning salt, I make my own using a “copycat recipe“.
-Not only is it difficult to find spice mixes like that in South Korea, the commercial brand contains MSG, (which I try to avoid).
+Instead of using Lawry’s Seasoning salt, I make my own, (Copycat Lawry’s Seasoned Salt).
+Not only is it difficult to find stuff like that here in South Korea, the commercial brand contains MSG, (which I try to avoid).

 The Copycat Spice only takes 5 minutes to make.
 (I don’t use regular sugar like the original recipe).

 1/2 teaspoon paprika

 1/4 teaspoon garlic powder

 I order most of my spices from iHerb.com.